Introduction

 - Clean the Grill

-- Scrape off any food debris and grease from the grill grates and interior surfaces.
+- Scrape off any food and grease from the grill grates and interior surfaces.

-- Wipe down all parts with a damp cloth to ensure they are clean for recycling or repurposing.
+- Wipe down all parts with a damp cloth to ensure they’re clean for recycling or repurposing.

 - Disassemble the Grill

-- Using basic tools, take apart the grill into its main components, separating metal parts from non-metal ones.
+- Using basic tools, disassemble the grill into its main components, separating metal parts from non-metal ones.

 - Ensure all electronic components are removed and sorted separately.